isb-cgc/readthedocs/docs/source/sections/GDCTutorials/ImportGDCCaseDownload.rst

   }

 For our purposes, the data in the "summary" section can be ignored.
-Since ISB-CGC doesn't store all the files from GDC, having the file count stored in a table doesn't do much good.
-So what is useful is the Project ID, Primary Site, Case ID and Gender.
+Since ISB-CGC doesn't store all the files from GDC, having the file count stored in a table doesn't do us much good.
+So what are useful are the Project ID, Primary Site, Case ID and Gender.
 Those can be easily parsed out and put into a tab-delimited file with a simple Python script:

 .. code-block:: python